BZIvanov/Learning-AWS/common/aws-cli/basics.md

 <img src="./pics/aws-folder.png" alt="drawing" width="300"/>

 Important info here is to use this credentials only on your computer, not to upload them to any aws service (EC2 for example), because people can steal them and impersonate you with actions you never did.
 The best and recommended way for authorizing is to use IAM role and attaching that role to instance of a service.

+## AWS CloudShell

+CloudShell is alternative to the local CLI installing and usage.
+For example we can open CloudShell in the management console and it will open as a console, where we can run the same commands like _aws --version_ etc.